 The company offers two grad programs – an engineering one and an IT one.
 If you’re interested in the former, you may wish to first take part in the 12-week-long ‘Engineering Vacation Program’ while in the second-last year of your degree.
 (As long as that degree is in civil, electrical, electronic, mechanical, mechatronic or structural engineering.)

 The engineering grad program is open to Australian citizens and permanent residents with one of the aforementioned types of engineering degrees.

 The engineering grad program prepares you for a “rewarding career” with an innovative electricity distributor.
 One that is “shaping the future of energy distribution” by “incorporating renewable energy sources with sophisticated distribution network systems and technology so customers can generate, share or use electricity when, where and how they want”.

 The program offers “courses and workshops that focus on developing knowledge, skills and leadership capabilities”.
 You’ll also be “able to broaden your experience and understanding of our business through rotations across a range of diverse and various sites”.
 At these sites, you’ll be given “challenging and practical work [and be] supported by experienced mentors and coaches”.

 The IT graduate program works much like the engineering one.
-The main difference is IT grads focus on installing, maintaining and updating the technology that underlies and complements company’s sophisticated distribution networks.
+The main difference is IT grads focus on installing, maintaining and updating the technology that underlies and complements the company’s sophisticated distribution networks.
 (While not specified, you’ll presumably need an IT or IT-related degree to be eligible for this program.)